 Situation

 [!]
-It is absolutely clear that SOLR 6 is not ready yet to be used with the hybris 6 in production enviroment because SOLR 6 has not been tested and approved by SAP yet.
+It is absolutely clear that SOLR 6 is not yet ready to be used with hybris 6 in a production environment, because SOLR 6 has not yet been tested and approved by SAP.
 However, there are situations where SOLR 6 is a good choice.

 Complexity

 It is not enough to replace SOLR 5.3 with SOLR 6.0 to make hybris work with the new version.
-Indexing and search will not work, too many exceptions.
+Indexing and search will not work; there will be too many exceptions.

 Challenge

-To make hybris6 and SOLR6 work together.
-Mainly for the educational purposes.
+To make hybris 6 and SOLR 6 work together, mainly for educational purposes.

 Solution